Trump’s Gaza ethnic cleansing: We say no!

 In little more than a week he has demanded to buy Greenland, bullying NATO ally Denmark, and threatened to annex Canada and to seize Panamá’s canal.
 And now he calls for ethnic cleansing to turn Gaza into a Mediterranean vacation site for his rich cronies.
 The Trumps of the world — and the billionaires that back them — often underestimate their enemies among the oppressed and exploited classes.

-Trump may shout out his dismissal of the obstacle that the courage and determination of Palestine presents to the global piracy of his billionaire clique.
+Trump may shout out his dismissal of the obstacle that the courage and determination of the Palestinian people presents to the global piracy of his billionaire clique.
 But when his crony Israeli Prime Minister Benjamin Netanyahu proposed the same plan before the United Nations in September 2023, he was met with the historic resistance of Al-Aqsa Flood on October 7.

 May Trump and his cronies all wind up in the dock at that war crimes tribunal.
+Long live Palestine!

 For an interview Press TV did with Workers World contributing editor Sara Flounders on Trump’s proposal, see www.urmedium.net/c/presstv/132457.